 |Value Optimization System

-A Model, Award-winning Company that cares: Mountain States Health Alliance, based close to us in Johnson City, won the National Quality Forum Healthcare Award (2012).
+A Model, Award-winning Parent Company that cares: Mountain States Health Alliance, based close to us in Johnson City, won the National Quality Forum Healthcare Award (2012).
 Presented annually to one facility or system, NQF identifies role models for the achievement of meaningful, sustainable quality improvement through performance measurement and for the demonstrated commitment to public reporting.
-MSHA is a locally-owned, not-for-profit strong organization of more than a dozen hospitals, which includes a Children’s hospital and a Rehabilitation hospital with approximately $1.3 billion in net revenue.
+MSHA is a locally-owned, not-for-profit strong organization of more than a dozen hospitals, which includes a Children’s hospital and a Rehabilitation hospital with approximately $1.1 billion in net revenue.

 Southwest Virginia’s First LEED-Certified Hospital: LEED is an internationally-recognized green building certification system, providing third-party verification that a building or community was designed in an environmentally friendly manner, including energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources as well as sensitivity to their impact.